remrobem/ClickGame/README.md

 The challenge is to remember what images you already selected and not select them again

+You can play the game at https://fathomless-waters-77786.herokuapp.com/ or install it locally per the Installation instructions below.

 ## Using the Application

 1. The application consist of 1 page.